ros2/rmw_zenoh/README.md

 cannot access a Thread Local Storage value during or after destruction: AccessError
 ```

-This can happen with `rmw_zenoh` if a ROS 2 node's `Context` is not shutdown explicitly before the
+This can happen with `rmw_zenoh` if the ROS 2 `Context` is not shutdown explicitly before the
 program terminates.
-In this scenario, the `Context` will be shutdown inside the `Context`'s destructor
-which then closes the Zenoh session.
-Since the ordering of global/static objects is not clear, this
+In this scenario, the `Context` will be shutdown inside the `Context`'s destructor which then closes the Zenoh session.
-often leads to the above panic.
+Since the ordering of global/static objects is not defined, this often leads to the above panic.

 The recommendation is to ensure the `Context` is shutdown before a program terminates.
 For example, when using `rclcpp`, ensure `rclcpp::shutdown()` is invoked the  program exits.